Detailed Methodology

 Annualised Monthly returns and volatility for different asset types, along with their real returns and correlation of both Nominal and Real Return with US CPI.

-Using inflation as benchmark for retirement savings
+Using inflation as a benchmark for retirement savings

 In practice, it means that all returns of assets will be measured against inflation.

 The table displays the return of these broad ETFs adjusted by the US CPI All Urban Consumer price index.
-Historical returns are not an indication of the future, but the table demonstrates the potential issue when looking at long term growth rates of portfolios.
+Historical returns are not an indication of the future, but the table demonstrates the potential issue when looking at long-term growth rates of portfolios.
 Without considering the increase in the cost of living, they are not very informative.
 Furthermore, apart from commodities, no assets exhibit positive correlation with inflation.

 Assets moving with inflation